DougFigueroa/savings-calculator/README.md

 # savings-calculator
-Savings calculator made in Python, based in the input taken from the console calculates the estimated savings that you will have for your retirement adding interest rate to the amount of money if apply.
+Savings calculator made in Python, based in the input taken from the console calculates the estimated savings that you will have for your retirement adding interest rate to the amount of money if apply, the amount is considered constant throught the time and only changes by the interest rate.

 ## How to use it
 First, you need to have Python 3 installed, you can use download from the oficial page or use Anaconda.